-Izabella had been more concerned about this move from the very start.
+Izabella had been concerned about this move from the very start.
 To disconnect June from her schooling and from her therapist at what had seemed like a critical stage was a mistake.
-Why had she done this?
+And why had she then allowed this?
+Because-

 Together, they closed their arms around June.
-Izzy was stiff, at first folding her arms in a way that would not brush against Justin, the Irish goddess angered by his failure.
+Izzy was stiff, at first folding her arms in a way that would not brush against Justin, angry because he had messed up.
 She softened when June was able to catch her breath enough to begin to cry.
 Now Izzy needed Justin’s strength to comfort June.
-This outweighed the goddesses rage.
-Her fingers touched his arm and they pulled each other in closely around June.
-They rocked June in their arms while Izzy started humming chords to Frère Jacques, and soon June began to calm.
+This outweighed her anger.
+Their fingers touched, his arm pulling her close, then each of them around June tightened.
+They rocked her while Izzy started humming chords to Frère Jacques, and soon June began to calm.

-Her sobbing stopped, and she was silent again.
+The sobbing diminished, and she was silent again.
 She wore a pale, staring gaze.
-Her post-traumatic trance terrified Izabella each time that she saw it overtake her daughter.
-It was unsettling, even having understood the event that made her that way.
-Her staring eyes were looking past her, into the void where the vapors of her dream were fading, but never gone.
+This post-traumatic trance terrified Izabella each time that she saw it overtake her daughter.
+It was unsettling, even having understood the event that had caused it.
+Those staring eyes, her frightened eyes were looking past her parents, into the void where the vapors of her dream were fading, but never gone.
 Down there in the black, there were still monsters, and they’d be there every time she closed her eyes.

 Once the sheets were wrapped around her again, Mommy and Daddy planted kisses on her forehead and the cycle was reset.
 Izzy stood the bell on the nightstand and together her and Justin slipped out of her room, back into their own.